Weber12321/TMU-GIDS/大數據統計與預測/第十一章作業/大數據統計分析與預測 第十一章作業 (Two Sample Test).md

 Since P-value is higher than $\alpha=0.05$, we take the $H_0$, and conclude that the true difference in population mean bone mineral is equal to 0.

 #### Q11.
 The table below compares the levels of carboxyhemoglobin for a group of non-smokers and a group of cigarette smokers.
-Sample means and standard deviations are shown.
-It is believed that the mean carboxyhemoglobin level of the smokers must be higher than mean level of the nonsmokers.
-There is no reason to assume that the underlying population variances are identical.
+Sample means and standard deviations are shown. <u>It is believed that the mean carboxyhemoglobin level of the smokers must be higher than mean level of the nonsmokers.</u> There is <u>no reason to assume that the underlying population variances are identical</u>.

 | Group       | n    | carboxyhemoglobin(%)     |
 | ----------- | ---- | ------------------------ |